kiseleq/kiseleq/README.md

 ### Hi there 👋
-I’m Andrew, a Data Analyst
+I’m Andrey, a BI Analyst

 **About me**